From emergency surgeries to chronic conditions like Sickle Cell Anemia, the need is constant and often unpredictable.

 Without this visibility, excursions could go undetected, putting patients at risk of receiving blood that is no longer safe to use.

 While blood units are screened, corresponding samples move through testing labs under strict protocols.
 If a sample fails, the associated unit is discarded.
-If it passes, it proceeds with processing.
+If it passes, processing proceeds.

 Even though testing labs may not store final products, environmental conditions still matter.

-These controls help maintain chain-of-custody confidence and audit readiness.
+These controls help maintain confidence in the chain of custody and audit readiness.

 Processing turns one donation into three life-saving components.
 Each component – red blood cells, platelets, and plasma – has unique storage requirements and risks.